rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I am a dedicated **software developer** with 4 years of corporate experience in developing scalable web applications, improving software quality through automation, and applying user experience principles.
-Over the years, I've focused on creating efficient and user-friendly applications, always striving to write clean, effective code that meets the needs of stakeholders.
-I'm eager to bring my skills and experience to a team where I can contribute to innovative projects.
+- I am Romnick Mamisay, a **Cum Laude** graduate of Lyceum of the Philippines University Batangas, with Bachelor's degree in Computer Science major in Mobile Applications Development.
+I am currently residing in the Philippines.
+I have **4 years** of corporate experience as a **Software Developer** responsible in documenting, designing, developing, testing, and maintaining web applications.

 #### **Tell me about your work experience.**